 Marine bases can be like living in a small town and some larger bases feel like a city.
 Some of these are also on the beach.
 Everything you need are on these bases and food is prepared for you in a cafeteria format.
 Though the food may not be Mom’s cooking, if you are not a good cook, it is better than nothing and you get plenty to eat when needed.
 There are post offices, restaurants, shopping centers, medical and dental clinics, movie theaters, water sports (if near beach), and other businesses.

 At most bases, Marines in the rank of E-6 and above can move off base and receive a monetary housing allowance, called BAH.
 Some services allow E-5's to live off base, but it mainly depends on availability of base housing and the base.
 They even continue to receive the BAH when deployed (that way, they don't have to terminate their leases).
 Getting married to move out of the barracks may seem like a good idea for an E-2 19 year old, but it is no reason to get married.
 It will most likely not end well so be patient.

 Like the other services, the Marine Corps is converting existing on-base family housing to "military privatized housing."
 Under this concept, civilian companies are encouraged to construct, maintain, and manage military-only housing complexes on and close to military bases.
 The Marine Corps program is run by the Navy and is called " Public Private Ventures."
-At most bases, married Married are given a choice of living in family housing, or living off base at a place of their choosing, with a monthly housing allowance.
+At most bases, married Marines are given a choice of living in family housing, or living off base at a place of their choosing, with a monthly housing allowance.

 Marines who are authorized to live off base at government expense, and those who live in family housing, receive a monthly food allowance, called BAS.
 Those who live in the barracks/dormitories do not normally receive this allowance, but eat their meals for free in the on-base dining facilities (chow halls).